 - Streaming windows and walls

-- Damp areas can appear on walls, especially behind furniture and in corners
+- Damp areas and mould can appear on walls, especially behind furniture and in corners

 - Wallpaper can start to peel

 - Speckles of black on the silicon sealant around windows and baths etc.